punnawut/xmlseclibs/README.md

 xmlseclibs is a library written in PHP for working with XML Encryption and Signatures.

-The author of xmlseclibs is Rob Richards.
+The author of xmlseclibs is Punnawut Prommalee.

 # Branches
 Master is currently the only actively maintained branch.